OmidJalali84/New-ERC20s/README.md

 #### Name Changing

-This token, has a special function named `setName` that allows owner to change the token name.
+This token, has a special function named `setName` that allows the owner to change the token name.

 #### Giving access to users for minting